-We look forward to serving you in the 2014-2015 ham season.
+We look forward to serving you in 2015.
 Thanks again for your help and support.

 When you order more than one product and they are shipped to the same address, we will be happy to combine shipping costs if the shipper doesn't automatically do so.

 When you purchase your whole ham, you will notice that is enclosed in a white linen sale bag.
 The sale bag and the yellow card looped in the string contain some relevant information.

 On the left hand side of the sale bag below the yellow North Carolina emblem, you will see a circle with a number in it.
 This is the USDA number assigned to our ham plant by the federal government.
 This seal is the proof that our ham products were inspected and passed by federal inspectors.
 On the back of the sale bag you will find some basic cooking instructions.
 You will also notice the "Safe Handling Information" on how to safely handle raw meat.

 On the front and back of the yellow card, you will find some basic handling and more cooking tips.
 See also "Cooking Suggestions".